Tree Carbon Performance Certificates

 Caveats and assumptions

-The tags are created for ‘ideal’ trees growing with adequate soil volume, access to sunlight and without any competition or other limiting factors such as the soil nutrient regime.
-Site conditions and soil types vary considerably from site to site and therefore, depending on where and how your tree is planted, the figures quoted on the tags may vary.
+The ratings are given for ‘ideal’ trees growing with adequate soil volume, access to sunlight and without any competition or other limiting factors such as the soil nutrient regime.
+Site conditions and soil types vary considerably from site to site and therefore, depending on where and how your tree is planted, the figures quoted may vary.

 For some varieties, data was not available and the modelling was therefore carried out at the species level.